malmostad/puppet-malmo/README.md

 # mcommons

 `malmo-mcommons` is an opinionated [Puppet](https://puppetlabs.com/) module that contains common configurations we use for provisioning of servers and [Vagrants](https://www.vagrantup.com/).
-Puppet is used in a standalone mode without a master.
+Puppet is used in standalone mode without a master.
 Ubuntu 14.04 is the target system.

-The exact selection of system components to install for a specific application is defined in each projects `puppet/server.pp` and `puppet/vagrant.pp` files.
+The exact selection of system components to install for a specific application is defined in the applications `puppet/server.pp` and `puppet/vagrant.pp` files.
 See e.g. the [Sitesearch](https://github.com/malmostad/sitesearch) and [wp-apps](https://github.com/malmostad/wp-apps) repos.

 Each repo that are using `mcommons` have the instructions you need to run the provisioning tool.

 ## The internals
 The `mcommons` module uses several third-party Puppet modules listed in `metadata.json`.
-Applications using `mcommons` have a `puppet/` directory containing references to definitions in `mcommons`.
-Each applications Puppet definitions should be minimal.
+Applications using `mcommons` have a `puppet/` directory with two files, `vagrant.pp` and `server.pp`, using `mcommons` as a dependency.
+Each application's Puppet definitions should be minimal.

 The provisioning of a server using `mcommons` works like this: